Rewriting with Acyclic Queries: Mind Your Head: The Rewriting Problem

 and the views

 Evaluating the views $V_1$ and $V_2$ on the canonical database $\candof{Q}$ of $Q$ yields the result $\{V_1(x,y,z), V_2(x,y,z,x)\}$.
 Thus, the query $Q'$ defined by

-is the canonical candidate, which happens to be an actual $\calV$-rewriting. \end{example}
+is the canonical candidate, which happens to be an actual $\calV$-rewriting. \end{exa}

-In this example, it is easy to see that canonical candidate is a $\calV$-rewriting, without considering any (let alone all) databases.
+In this example it is easy to see that the canonical candidate is a $\calV$-rewriting, without considering any (let alone all) databases.
 In fact, in this particular case, this can be established with the help of an expansion of the rewriting.
-Before we define expansions, we need one more definition.

-\begin{definitionup}[View Application] An \emph{application} of a view~$V$ is a substitution~$\app\colon\vars(V) \to \var$ that does not unify any quantified variable~$x$ of~$V$ with another variable of $V$. \end{definitionup}
+Before we define expansions, we need one more definition. \begin{defi}[View Application] An \emph{application} of a view~$V$ is a substitution~$\app\colon\!\varsof{V}\, {\to}\allowbreak \var$ that does not unify any quantified variable of~$V$ with another variable of $V$. \end{defi} This definition reflects the fact that a rewriting can access a view only through its head and therefore cannot unify any quantified variables.